uwplse/verdi/script/Dockerfile-README.md

 The following commands create the Docker images and upload them to the [Docker Hub](https://hub.docker.com).
+Be sure to first export the `$DOCKERID` variable to the name of your Docker account.

 ```bash
 # Create image in an empty directory, and upload to Docker Hub.